Three-component Bose-Einstein condensates and wetting without walls: Introduction

-In 2004 first-order wetting phase transitions were predicted for two-component BEC at an optical hard wall \cite{IVS}.
+In 2004 first-order wetting phase transitions were predicted for a two-component BEC adsorbed at an optical hard wall \cite{IVS}.
 Subsequent extension of the theory, with more general wall boundary conditions, predicted a richer phase diagram with both first-order and critical wetting transitions \cite{VSIc}.
-Experimentally, wall boundary conditions can be realized using surface traps \cite{Rychtarik}, with, ideally, square-well and flat-bottom confinement of the atoms \cite{Gaunt,Navon}.
-However, the need for a wall represents a weakness in this research because theory predicts that details of the boundary condition have an impact on the surface phase equilibria and render the wetting phenomena equivocal.
-For example, in the phase diagram predicted in \cite{VSIc} the order (first-order or critical) of the wetting transitions depends strongly on the “relative trap displacement”, a parameter not accessible in experiment.
-In order to obtain an unequivocal wetting phase diagram, in a space in which all variables are experimentally accessible, we propose to omit the optical wall and replace it by a third BEC component that is treated on equal footing with the other two.
-This conceptual leap has been guided by insights from wetting theory in classical fluid mixtures \cite{RW,IK}.
+Experimentally, wall boundary conditions can be realized using surface traps \cite{Rychtarik} with, ideally, square-well and flat-bottom confinement of the atoms \cite{Gaunt,Navon}.
+However, the use of a wall represents a drawback because theory predicts that the details of the boundary condition have an impact on the surface phase equilibria, which complicates experimental verification of the theoretical phase diagram.
+For example, in the wetting phase diagram predicted in \cite{VSIc} the order (first-order or critical) of the wetting transitions depends strongly on the “relative trap displacement”, a parameter not accessible in experiment.
+For a hard wall boundary condition, only first-order wetting transitions are predicted.

+In order to obtain an unequivocal wetting phase diagram, in a space in which all variables are experimentally accessible, the optical wall is now omitted and replaced by a third BEC component that is treated on equal footing with the other two.
+This conceptual leap has been inspired by insights from wetting theory in phase-separated {\it classical} fluid mixtures.
+Indeed, the density-functional theory for wetting in classical fluid three-phase equilibria is more satisfactory when the three phases are treated on an equal footing, instead of replacing one of the phases by a heuristic wall boundary condition \cite{RW}.
+The impact of this modification on the occurrence of wetting transitions can be drastic, in that nonwetting gaps can appear in the phase diagram \cite{IK,PR}.